Katharine Burr Blodgett: Awards

 Blodgett received numerous awards during her lifetime.
 She received a star in the seventh edition of American Men of Science (1943), recognizing her as one of the 1,000 most distinguished scientists in the United States.
 In 1945, the American Association of University Women honored her with its Annual Achievement Award.

-In 1951 she received the prestigious Francis Garvan Medal from the American Chemical Society for her work on monomolecular films.
+In 1951 she received the prestigious Francis Garvan Medal from the American Chemical Society for her work on thin films.
 That same year, she was chosen by the U.S. Chamber of Commerce as one of 15 "women of achievement."
-Also in 1951, she was honored in Boston's First Assembly of American Women in Achievement (the only scientist in the group) and the mayor of Schenectady honored her with Katharine Blodgett Day on June 13, 1951, because of all the honor she had brought to her community.
+Also in 1951, she was honored in Boston's First Assembly of American Women in Achievement (the only scientist in the group), and the mayor of Schenectady honored her with Katharine Blodgett Day on June 13, 1951, because of all the honor she had brought to her community.

 In 1972, the Photographic Society of America presented her with its Annual Achievement Award and in 2007 she was inducted into the National Inventors Hall of Fame.
-In 2008 an elementary school in Schenectady was opened bearing her name.
+In 2008, an elementary school in Schenectady bearing her name was opened.

 She received honorary doctorates from Elmira College (1939), Western College (1942), Brown University (1942), and Russell Sage College (1944).

+Blodgett's accomplishments were widely recognized, earning her several prestigious awards.
+In 1945, she received the Achievement Award from the American Association of University Women, and in 1951, she was honored with the Garvan-Olin Medal by the American Chemical Society.
+These accolades were a testament to her groundbreaking work as a scientist and her role as a trailblazer for women in the field.